-A major tornado outbreak occurred across western Oklahoma during the afternoon and early evening of October 9th.
-Five supercell thunderstorms produced a total of nineteen confirmed tornadoes.
+A major tornado outbreak occurred across western Oklahoma during the afternoon and early evening of October 9th, 2001.
+Five supercell thunderstorms produced a total of 19 confirmed tornadoes.
 Three of the tornadoes were rated F3, making this the strongest tornado outbreak in Oklahoma for the month of October, and the most significant Oklahoma tornado outbreak since May 3, 1999.
 A brief review of the strongest tornadoes during the event follows.

 The first F3 tornado developed in northeast Beckham County, on the northeast edge of Elk City, and tracked northeastward for 11 miles before dissipating.
 As the tornado entered Custer County, a home comprised of wood frames with a brick exterior had most of its interior and exterior walls destroyed.
 The tornado then continued across an unpopulated area, causing major damage to trees and fences, before dissipating 2.5 miles west of Foss Dam.